Olivia5k/piper/README.rst

 passing JSON_ around it fits our needs really well.

 Elasticsearch_ is optional but can be used for build log storage.
-By default logs are shipped of to RethinkDB instead but especially for bigger sites storing and indexing that data into Elasticsearch can provide much more insight into what's happening across your builds.
+By default logs are shipped off to RethinkDB instead but especially for bigger sites storing and indexing that data into Elasticsearch can provide much more insight into what's happening across your builds.